Skip to content

 Documenting > Members

-Tallyfy members are organizational users with paid access who receive one of three roles - Administrator with complete system control Standard for regular employees with full workflow capabilities and Light for task completion only - with pricing structured to match Full roles for Administrators and Standards while Light roles cost significantly less.
+Members in Tallyfy are people in your organization with account access who can be assigned one of three roles - Administrator with complete control Standard with full workflow capabilities or Light with task completion abilities - where Full roles (Administrator and Standard) count toward account limits while Light members are designed for basic task execution.

 Members > Light members